Gomoku: Meaning of the Japanese Word

-“Gomoku (五目)” is a Japanese word that is often used in the names of Japanese dishes but can hardly be heard in daily life.
+Gomoku (五目) is a Japanese word often used in the names of Japanese dishes but rarely heard in everyday life.

 The Meaning of Gomoku in Japanese Cuisine

 The word, Gomoku, is composed of two Kanji characters, 五 (Go), meaning five in Japanese, and 目, usually pronounced as Me meaning eye.

 But in this case, the latter is a counter word for pieces and read as Moku, and Go-Moku stands for five pieces/varieties.